RouxRC/gazouilleur/LIST_COMMANDS.md

   + `last [<N>] [--from <nick>] [--with <text>] [--chan <chan>] [--skip <nb>] [--filtered|--nofilter]`

-     > Prints the last or <N> (max 5) last message(s) from current or main channel if <chan> is not given, optionnally starting back <nb> results earlier and filtered by user <nick> and by &lt;word&gt;. --nofilter includes tweets that were not displayed because of filters, --filtered searches only through these.
+     > Prints the last or <N> (max 5) last message(s) from current or main channel if <chan> is not given, optionally starting back <nb> results earlier and filtered by user <nick> and by &lt;word&gt;. --nofilter includes tweets that were not displayed because of filters, --filtered searches only through these.

   + `lastfrom <nick> [<N>]`